With snowflakes and sleigh bells, ski slopes and skating rinks, Canada is the ultimate holiday destination for a white Christmas.

 Visit in winter and you’ll find it difficult to draw yourself away from the glass-domed viewing carriages.
 You’ll spend hours watching frozen waterfalls, aqua lakes and mountain peaks pass your window.
 All up, you’ll spend about 19 hours on board, disembarking in the pretty mountain village of Jasper, Alberta, where you can hire skis and head to Marmot Basin resort.

 Sing Christmas carols in the decorated Butchart Gardens

-The Magic of Christmas theme runs throughout December, with the gardens open until 10pm between Dec 1 and Jan 6.
+The Magic of Christmas theme runs throughout December.

 See the Christmas lights of Quebec City

 Quebec City is aglow with Christmas lights from the beginning of December, making it a magical place to explore at night.
 Go on a self-guided walking tour (don’t forget to pack some warm boots), stopping at Notre-Dame-des-Victoires in Place Royale.
 Make sure you also wander down Rue du Petit-Champlain, one of Canada’s prettiest winter streets.
 Young children will also be able to meet Santa in the Petit Champlain District or at Fairmont Le Chateau Frontenac, in Old Quebec.
 Don’t forget to check out the toboggan run on nearby Dufferin Terrace, as well.